 That kind of role can't rely on just being "an experienced arbiter".
 It requires dedicated, verified training.

-Pairings and Fair Play are both critical-but only one of them directly handles accusations that could derail a player's career and have a deep psychological effects.
+Pairings and Fair Play are both critical-but only one of them directly handles accusations that could derail a player's career.
 That's why higher formal recognition and oversight is appropriate.